 Pi-hole vs. AdGuard Home Verdict: Go with Pi-hole

-This article looked at AdGuard Home and PiHole to determine which ad-blocking solution is best for your home network.
+This article looked at AdGuard Home vs. PiHole to determine which ad-blocking solution is best for your home network.
 While the two applications are extremely similar and overall do the same thing, Pi-hole, an open-source software, is the better choice for most people.